Skip to main content

 Wire your monitoring and on-call

-Set up webhook delivery for the events that matter operationally (payment.failed, agent.verified, policy.exceeded).
+Set up webhook delivery for the events that matter operationally (payment.received, payment.sent, wallet.deployed).
 Point them at your incident system or Slack/Discord.
-Audit-log events stream to your SIEM.
-The dashboard becomes the daily-driver view; alerting hits Slack when something breaks.
+The dashboard becomes the daily-driver view; alerting hits Slack when a payment lands or something needs attention.

 The setup typically takes 1-2 hours for the first workspace and 10-15 minutes per additional client agent.
 By the time you have 5 clients onboarded, the marginal cost of adding the sixth is mostly the conversation with the client, not the provisioning.